An Adaptive Locally Connected Neuron Model: Focusing Neuron: Experiments

-\subsection{Convolutional Networks}
+\subsubsection{Convolutional Networks}

-How would a convolutional network perform in our experimental setup with the same data?
-2) How would the focusing neuron layers perform together with convolutional layers?
-To address these questions, we constructed a minimal convolutional network (CNN+Dns: Conv(32) - Conv(32)- Pool(2,2)- Drop(0.5)- Dense(256) - Drop(0.5) - Dense(10)).
-While the convolutional network had an additional layer to the previously compared networks, it had fewer parameters.
-The results are shown in the CNN+Dns row of Table~\ref{tab:comp2}.
-As expected, the CNN was superior to both the focusing and dense networks that were tested before.
-The gain was most prominent with the MNIST cluttered set (CLT), thanks to the translational invariance of CNN.
-However, in CIFAR-10 the gain was limited.
+Currently, the most popular use for dense layers is in the classification of deep representations computed by convolutional feature extractors.
+Here, the role of the dense neuron is different from the ones facing the input in simple 2-hidden layer networks.
+Therefore, there are two main questions.
+First, how would a convolutional network perform in the experimental setup with the same data?
+Second, how would the focusing neuron layers perform in classifying convolutional features?
+To address these questions, a minimal convolutional network (CNN+Dns: Conv (32) - Conv (32)- Pool (2,2)- Dropout (0.5)- Dense (256) - Dropout (0.5) - Dense (10)) was set up.
+The network had one more layer than the previously compared networks, however had less parameters (structure provided in supplementary figures).
+In the MNIST, CIFAR-10, Fashion, CLT tests the learning rates were set as $\{\eta_{g}=0.1, \eta_{\mu}=0.01, \eta_{\sigma}=0.01\}$ respectively for global variables, $\mu$, and $\sigma$.
+The LFW-Faces and Spoken-Digits tests used single learning rates for all variables: $\eta_{g}=0.01$ and $\eta_{g}=0.05$, respectively.

+As before, the training and test cycles were repeated five times.
+Averages of the maximum test accuracies were calculated as shown in Algorithm \ref{algo:3}.
+The CNN+Dns row in Table~\ref{tab:comp2} summarizes the results.
+As expected, the CNNs were superior to both the simple focused and dense networks previously tested.
+The gain was most prominent in the MNIST cluttered set and LFW-Faces, thanks to the translation invariance provided by the convolutional layers and pooling.

-Then, we constructed a convolutional network where a focusing layer replaced the dense layer immediately after the convolutional layers (CNN+Fcs: Conv(32) - Conv(32)- Pool(2,2)- Drop(0.5)- Focus(256) - Drop(0.5) - Focus(10)).
-As the last row of Table~\ref{tab:comp2} indicates, the results were almost equal in the MNIST set, in favor of the CNN+Dns in the Fashion set, and better for the focused CNN+Fcs in the MNIST-cluttered and CIFAR-10 sets.
+In the counter network a focusing layer replaced the dense layer immediately following the convolutional layers (CNN+Fcs: Conv (32) - Conv (32)- Pool (2,2)- Dropout (0.5)- Focus (256) - Dropout (0.5) - Dense (10)).
+As the Cnn+Fcs row of Table~\ref{tab:comp2} indicates, the results were almost equal in the MNIST set, in favor of the CNN+Dns in Fashion and Spoken-Digits data sets, and in favor of the focused the CNN+Fcs in the MNIST-cluttered, CIFAR-10, and LFW-Faces.
+The distribution of apertures in the focused layer (for CIFAR-10) is shown in Figure~\ref{fig:sigma_dist_cnn}.
+Due to the classification role, the focus apertures opened wider than the ones in the simple network case.

-\emph{T-tests}: Again, we performed two-sample t-tests to see whether the difference in the mean test accuracies of the networks was significant.
-The second row of Table~\ref{t-test} compares CNN+Dns and CNN+Fcs networks.
-A significant difference was only observed with the MNIST-cluttered and CIFAR-10 datasets, in favor of the focused convolutional network.
+\emph{T-Tests}: T-tests part of Table~\ref{tab:comp2} compares the mean accuracy scores achieved by CNN+Dns with those of CNN+Fcs.
+A significant difference (highlighted orange) was observed in the MNIST-cluttered and CIFAR-10 data sets in favor of CNN+Fcs and Spoken Digits in favor of the dense counterpart.